Joquori1/RazersEdge/README.md

 ### Prerequisites

-1. Node.js and GitHub should be installed and accessible through the terminal from your IDE.
+1. <a href="https://nodejs.org/en/download/">Node.js</a> and <a href="https://github.com/git-guides/install-git">GitHub<a> should be installed and accessible through the terminal from your IDE.

 ### Installation